resoai/TileBoard/README.md

    /** type: GAUGE **/
    /* settings: Object containing various gauge settings */
    settings: {
-              size: 200, //Defaults to 200
+      size: 200, // Defaults to 50% of either height or width, whichever is smaller
-              type: 'full', //Options are: 'full', 'semi', and 'arch'.
+      type: 'full', // Options are: 'full', 'semi', and 'arch'.
 Defaults to 'full'
-              min: 0, //Defaults to 0
+      min: 0, // Defaults to 0
-              max: 25000, //Defaults to 100
+      max: 25000, // Defaults to 100
-              cap: 'round', //Options are: 'round', 'butt'.
+      cap: 'round', // Options are: 'round', 'butt'.
 Defaults to 'butt'
-              thick: 8, //Defaults to 6
+      thick: 8, // Defaults to 6
-              label: 'My Gauge', //Defaults to undefined
+      label: 'My Gauge', // Defaults to undefined
-              append: '@attributes.unit_of_measurement', //Defaults to undefined
+      append: '@attributes.unit_of_measurement', // Defaults to undefined
-              prepend: '$', //Defaults to undefined
+      prepend: '$', // Defaults to undefined
-              duration: 1500, //Defaults to 1500ms
+      duration: 1500, // Defaults to 1500ms
-              label_only: false, //Defaults to false
+      label_only: false, // Defaults to false
-              fg_color: 'rgba(0, 150, 136, 1)', //Defaults to rgba(0, 150, 136, 1)
+      foreground_color: 'rgba(0, 150, 136, 1)', // Defaults to rgba(0, 150, 136, 1)
-              bg_color: 'rgba(0, 0, 0, 0.1)', //Defaults to rgba(0, 0, 0, 0.1)
+      background_color: 'rgba(0, 0, 0, 0.1)', // Defaults to rgba(0, 0, 0, 0.1)
-              fraction_size: 0 //Number of decimal places to round the number to.
-Defaults to current locale formatting }
+      fraction_size: 0 // Number of decimal places to round the number to.
+Defaults to current locale formatting },

    /* classes: Additional CSS classes.
 Use 'compact' for a compact (1x1) tile
     * (optional)